HJ23/Out4Vuln/README.md

 - Slack notifier
 - Nmap plugin

+---

-- Currently can identify:
+Currently can identify:

 -    Open-redirect
 -    Host Header Injection
 -    LFI
 -    CRLF injection

--& many more will be added soon.
+and many more will be added soon.